Accessibility

 F. Client Feedback

 tbk shall provide new clients with the opportunity to provide feedback on the services provided to clients with disabilities.
-Feedback forms along with alternate methods of providing feedback such as verbally (in person or by telephone) or written (hand written and delivered, website or email), will be available upon request.
+Feedback forms along with alternate methods of providing feedback such as verbally (i.e., in person or by telephone) or written (had written or digitally) will be available upon request.

 Submitting Feedback